 How to Take Your Bone Broth Camping

-Fall is on its way, and that means more than pumpkin spice lattes and spooky movies; it’s also time to pack up the tent, fill your cooler, and set up your camp chair next to a toasty fire.
-And though there isn’t much better than a s’more, you can still stay committed to your health while sleeping under the stars.
-We’re here to help with a guide on how to take your bone broth camping.
+Summer is finally here and the weather is beautiful!
+Time to pack up the tent, fill your cooler, and set up your camp chair next to a toasty fire.
+Though there isn’t much better than a s’more while camping, you can still stay committed to your health while sleeping under the stars.
+We’re here to help with a guide on how to take your bone broth into the great outdoors.

 Use It as an Ice Pack — and Then Drink It!